 It is not enough to simply have an alarm go off in your house/office if a fire starts.
 If you are trapped in a room, you need a communication system to communicate with emergency services.

-This is typically more common in commercial fire alarm systems, particularly customized solutions installed in larger buildings.
-These are often found in elevators so occupants can speak directly to emergency services if the elevator is not moving or they are trapped inside during a fire.
+This is typically more common in fire alarm systems for businesses, particularly customized solutions installed in larger buildings.
+These are often found in elevators so occupants can speak directly to emergency services if the elevator is not moving, or they are trapped inside during a fire.

 4. Equipment Monitoring